ingig/code-narrator/docs/src/documentation/plugins/builders/ReadMe/gpt_question.liquid.md

 ###
 {{ projectFile }}
 ###
-###
 ```

-The template file generates a "ReadMe" guide with the following sections:
+The template file will generate a "ReadMe" guide for the project with the following sections:

-1. Introduction: Describes the purpose and idea of the project based on the project file description.
-2. Installation: Provides instructions on how to install the project.
-3. Configuration: Explains how to configure the project using the config file, if applicable.
-4. Running the project: Describes how to run the project.
+1. Project name and description
+2. Current version
+3. Installation instructions
+4. Configuration instructions (if applicable)
-5. Running tests: Explains how to run tests for the project.
+5. Running the project
-6. Support: Provides information on where to post bugs, the project's homepage, and a link to the repository (if available).
-7. Dependencies: Lists the project's dependencies at the end of the file.

-Additionally, the template includes the content of the entry file, config file, and project file as separate sections.
+6. Running tests
+7. Bug reporting, project homepage, and repository URL
+8. Dependencies
+9. Entry file content
+10. Configuration file content
+11. Project file content